-First, make sure you choose a heating engineer who has lots of specific experience of doing your type of job.
+First, make sure you choose a heating engineer who has lots of specific experience in doing your type of job.

 If it’s a boiler breakdown, for example, go for someone with experience of repairing boilers - not just a gas fitter.
 Because even though someone is a gas engineer, they might primarily be an installer, and not actually have a clue about fixing a boiler.
 People should look for the MyBuilder feedback specific to the type of job they need done.

 Once you’ve found a tradesman with the right experience, ask to see photos of their work, and - if it’s going to be a big job - try to speak to one or two of their previous customers.
 That will allow you to find out about what it’s like having them in your home, as well as their standard of workmanship.

 If your job involves gas, check whether the tradesperson is Gas Safe-registered

 If your heating job involves gas, the tradesman who works on it is legally required to be on the Gas Safe Register.
 This is the official list of gas engineers who are registered to work safely on boilers, cookers, fires and all other gas appliances.
 You can check whether a particular heating engineer is Gas Safe-registered using this search tool.